-Through regional objectives and actions tied to the three national goals, the RSCs propose constructive resolutions to ongoing policy conflicts and suggest ways to take advantage of the opportunities they present.
+Through regional objectives and actions, the RSCs propose constructive resolutions to ongoing policy conflicts and suggest ways to take advantage of the opportunities they present.
 Some viable opportunities to address policy barriers and gaps that prevent full coordination and collaboration and/or the most flexible use of existing authorities to plan and implement landscape-scale treatments have been examined in the regional assessment reports.